subhash-Dulla/azure-solutions-basic-ecommerce/README.md

-# SaaS eCommerce
+# Basic E-Commerce
-This Azure Resource Template project was created using the tooling in Visual Studio that is provided through installing the Azure SDK.

-The template deploys a set of resources that collectively provide a sample architecture for an ecommerce web site.
+A basic e-commerce solution is a highly scalable data-driven web application that integrates a shopping experience with 3rd-party payment systems.
+The Web application is secured using Azure Active Directory B2C.
+Azure SQL Database provides product catalog, session state and transaction processing and a third-party payment service should be used to securely handle credit card transactions passed to it from the Service Bus queue and WebJob.
+This Azure Resource Template project deploys a set of resources based on the below solution architecture that collectively provide the framework for the creation of a basic e-commerce web site.

 ![Basic Ecommerce Solution Architecture](SaaSecommerce/Docs/media/BasicEcommerceSolutionArchitecture.png)